June 20, 2015

 For the history of Mario, check out the post here.

 Mario 3 sees Mario and Luigi back in their pallet-swapped glory attempting to save the Mushroom Kingdom from the forces of Bowser and his minions.
 However, this time around, Bowser is joined by some new allies: his children, the Koopalings.
-The Koopalings resemble shorter versions of Bowser, each one having their own personality, fashion sense and hair style to distinguish them.
+The Koopalings resemble shorter versions of Bowser, each with their own personality, fashion sense and hair style to distinguish them.

 Iggy, Lemmy, Ludwig, Morton, Wendy, Larry and Roy.